 - I applied for an online student internship with the U.S. Dept of State.
 Probly won’t hear back from them until late Aug/early Sept, but I’m really hoping they consider me

 - I’m currently working on t-shirt designs for an organization at my university, and I’m preeeetty sure I’m gonna be the president this fall!
 Global Partners 4 life~

 this song gives me lifeee

-I’ve been home for a few weeks now, and I feel like I’m finally equipped to give my final thoughts in regards to my 5 months spent in argentina. if you ever get the chance to study abroad (or travel, for that matter), do it. jesus fucking christ, do it.
-I never imagined I’d meet such incredible people.
-I am so lucky to have met the people I did. vodka & speed at (arguably) the shittiest club in the city. drunkenly ordering hamburgers then hauling taxis home at 6am.
+I’ve been home for a few weeks now, and I feel like I’m finally equipped to give my final thoughts about my 5 months spent in argentina. if you ever get the chance to study abroad (or travel, for that matter), deeeew it. do it. do it. do it.
+I never imagined I’d meet such incredible people, and I am so lucky to have met the ones I did. vodka & speed at (arguably) the shittiest club in the city. drunkenly ordering hamburgers then hauling taxis home at 6am.
 I’ll never forget.

 oh god. this will always remind me of my busride through argentina and chile.
 I remember staring out the window and thinking, “holy shit the stars are flickering,” while this song played on repeat